-When it comes to tooth extraction, whether it's the wisdom teeth, molars or incisors, there tends to be a lot of misinformation about the procedure.
-Most commonly, the act of having a tooth removed is met with fear and anxiety.
+Here in Jacksonville Florida, we believe in the facts, and these myths do not add up.
 In reality, it’s a very common dental procedure that’s fairly easy on the patient.
 In order to give you a better understanding of what having a tooth removed is really like, we decided to dedicate this post to busting some of the most popular myths we hear when it comes to extraction.
 Here’s a look:

 Tooth removal is easier than ever on patients these days thanks to anesthesia.
 In fact, the only thing that most patients feel during the procedure is the small poke of a needle to numb the area and perhaps a slight bit of pressure as the dentist works to remove the tooth.
 For more intensive extractions like wisdom teeth removal, patients are often sedated.

 Though there may be some bleeding and swelling, most people return to work or school a day or two following the procedure.
 It’s important to note that everyone’s situation is different, but the recovery is generally a very fast, smooth one.

-Patients are generally able to eat whatever they want following extraction, it’s just advised that they chew their food on the side of their mouths opposite the area that was treated.
+Patients are generally able to eat whatever they want the following extraction, it’s just advised that they chew their food on the side of their mouths opposite the area that was treated.
 Patients can begin eating again as soon as the anesthesia has completely worn off.

 It’s true that pregnant women go through things hormonally that may impact the bacteria present in their mouths, but so long as they stick to a good, thorough oral routine, there’s no reason to believe that they have a tooth extraction on the way because they have a baby on the way.
 Don’t even entertain the thought of this one!